-In competitive amiibo play, Sheik is a bit out of her element.
-Her entire playstyle is based around combos and aerial moves, neither of which are viable in the amiibo metagame.
-And yet, she still somehow has enough tools to hold her own in a tournament setting: she has a great jab that hits multiple times and helps put on a lot of damage in a short span of time.
-Her recovery is quite good, too, granting acceptable vertical and horizontal distance.
-Sheik can also juggle her opponents with her forward tilt, and her smash attacks come out quickly as well.
+As an amiibo, Sheik is out of her element.
+Her moveset is catered to combos and aerials – both of which are frowned upon in the current metagame.
+Yet Sheik still has a skill set strong enough to make her a threat: for example, her jab hits multiple times and helps rack up a lot of damage in a short span of time.
+Her recovery is quite good as well, granting acceptable vertical and horizontal distance.
+Sheik can also juggle opponents with her forward tilt and attack with a fast set of smashes.

-Unfortunately, Sheik suffers from several issues, the most notable of which being her low attack power.
-Her moves are quick, but not the slightest bit strong, making it tough for her to seal the deal with a KO.
+Unfortunately, Sheik suffers from several flaws, the most notable of which being her low attack power.
+Her moves are fast, but not the slightest bit strong, making it tough for her to seal the deal with a KO.
 This issue can, in part, be patched up with boosts to her attack stat, but her KO power will still pale in comparison to stronger fighters like Bowser and Ganondorf.
 Sheik’s AI also has a few odd tendencies: she may use her side and up specials improperly and at random, giving foes a great opportunity to strike.
 Finally, Sheik is a lightweight.
-Not only are her attacks weak, but she herself cannot stomach many attacks before getting KO’d.
+Not only are her attacks weak, but she herself cannot take many hits before getting KO’d.

-Sheik definitely has her fair share of flaws, but thankfully, she has enough advantages to make her worth training in the end.
+Sheik has her fair share of flaws, but thankfully, she has enough advantages to make her worth training.
 She’s a rare sight in tournament play, and most tourney entrants will not have prepared to fight this character.
 This can put Sheik at a tactical advantage – with the element of surprise on her side, her chances of victory increase.

 Sheik – Recommended Stats & Bonuses

 For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.